-- The Son of God manifested in the flesh - The Son of God vindicated by the Spirit (resurrected by God after men condemned) - The Son of God seen by angels (mystery "seen" or understood in the heavenlies!) - The Son of God proclaimed to the Gentiles (Christ among the Gentiles) - The Son of God believed on by the Gentiles (Christ in the Gentiles, or, 'Christ in you') - The Son of God taken up in glory (fulfilled eschatological purpose)
+- The Son of God manifested in the flesh - The Son of God vindicated by the Spirit (resurrected by God after men condemned) - The Son of God seen by angels (mystery "seen" or understood in the heavenlies!) - The Son of God proclaimed to the Gentiles (Christ among the Gentiles)

-1:28 - Paul describes his ministry with "we" to include all who where branching off and helping in the proclamation of this mystery to the Gentiles.
-Paul uses three verbs:

-- "proclaim" ("kataggello" καταγγελλω) is used as a technical term for preaching the gospel.
+- The Son of God believed on by the Gentiles (Christ in the Gentiles, or, 'Christ in you') - The Son of God taken up in glory (fulfilled eschatological purpose) - 1:28 Paul describes his ministry with "we" to include all who were branching off and helping in the proclamation of this mystery to the Gentiles.
+Paul uses three verbs: - 1. "proclaim" ("kataggello" $\kappa\alpha\tau\alpha\gamma\gamma\epsilon\lambda\lambda\omega$ ) is used as a technical term for preaching the gospel.
 And this is describe as being done with the following two words.
 For Paul, the proclamation of Christ, the mystery, included : - a. "warning" or "admonition" this verb "noutheteo" νουθετεω meant to set the mind of someone in proper order by correcting their world view and putting them in a right relationship with reality.
 This word is used in Ephesians 6:4 concerning parents giving admonition to their children.
-In Titus 3:10 it is used to refer to correcting those with false beliefs. - b. "teaching" or "instruction" NOTICE THAT PROCLAIMING CHRIST CONTINUES WITH THE TEACHING MINISTRY!
-Also NOTICE - the proclamation of Jesus is never considered to be a brief 3-minute invitation to accept Christ at the end of a sermon about "How to be a Better Man," or "How to Find and Keep Friends."
+In Titus 3:10 it is used to refer to correcting those with false beliefs.
+In the NT this word can be used for correcting an error, but it is also used to reer to general instruction and proclamation.
+See Rom.
+15:14 - b. "teaching" or "instruction" NOTICE THAT PROCLAIMING CHRIST CONTINUES WITH THE TEACHING MINISTRY!
+Also NOTICE the proclamation of Jesus is never considered to be a brief 3-minute invitation to accept Christ at the end of a sermon about "How to be a Better Man," or "How to Find and Keep Friends."
 The proclamation of the mystery involved creating a new worldview and understanding the mystery!
-This will take more than a few classes and a few memory verses.

-2. "Perfect" is "teleios" $\tau\epsilon\lambda\iotao\varsigma$ which means "complete," "whole," "perfect."
+This will take more than a few classes and a few memory verses. - c.
+Acts 4:2 "the apostles were teaching the people and proclaiming in Jesus the resurrection of the dead." - 2.
+"Perfect" is "teleios" $\tau \epsilon \lambda \iota o \varsigma$ which means "complete," "whole," "perfect."
 This is a reference to the "parousia" or the coming of the Lord.